maryrosecook/coquette/README.md

 #### Ticker

-Does a tick - the game update loop - sixty times a second.
+Does a tick - an iteration of the game update loop - sixty times a second.
 If the main game object or a game entity has an `update()` function, it will get called on each tick.
 If the main game object or a game entity has a `draw()` function, it will get called on each tick.

 #### Renderer